Zach Wilson helps No. 22 BYU rout Louisiana Tech 45-14

 Tyler Allgeier added 93 yards and a touchdown on 10 carries, and Gunner Romney led the receivers with 101 yards and a touchdown on seven receptions in his third straight 100-yard game.

-Luke Anthony threw for 191 yards, two touchdowns, and an interception to lead the Bulldogs.
+Luke Anthony threw for 191 yards, two touchdowns and an interception for the Bulldogs.
 Louisiana Tech (2-1) had only 313 total yards.

+Wilson once again keyed another dominant effort from the Cougars.
+He has completed 84.5% of his passes through his first three games.
+The junior combined with stingy defense to help BYU take control before halftime.

 On the other side, the Cougars forced four first-half punts and a turnover.
 Troy Warner snagged his first career interception and Tyler Batty came up with two of his career-high three sacks to stop Louisiana Tech’s final drive of the half.